Bad Breath (Halitosis)

 - Chew a sprig of fresh parsley, a fresh piece of ginger root, fresh wedge of lemon or lime after meals.

 - Drink generous amounts of clean, filtered water every day.
-Add a pinch of cinnamon or ginger to the water, fresh rosemary or mint leaves.
+Add a pinch of Celtic sea salt, cinnamon or ginger to the water, fresh rosemary or mint leaves.

 - Realize that eating items such as curry, garlic, onions, hot peppers, meat, tuna and strong cheeses may contribute to bad breath that can last for 24 hours.

-- Avoid sugar, grains and processed carbs – a fuel source for bacteria that directly causes bad breath.
+- Avoid sugar, grains and processed foods – a fuel source for bacteria that directly causes bad breath.

 Lifestyle Tips for Whiter Teeth, Healthier Gums and Fresh Breath